Advertiser Disclosure

 Despite the name, you can book cruises to destinations other than the Caribbean through CheapCaribbean.com, including Europe, Canada, Hawaii, and Alaska.

-CheapCaribbean.com sometimes offers extra bonuses, like extra onboard spending credit.
-Plus it offers a 110% best price guarantee — if you find the exact same cruise for a cheaper price (available to the general public) on another website, CheapCaribbean.com will refund 110% of the price difference.
+CheapCaribbean.com sometimes offers bonuses, such as additional onboard spending credit.
+Plus, it offers a 110% best price guarantee.
+If you find the exact same cruise for a lower price (available to the general public) on another website, CheapCaribbean.com will refund 110% of the price difference.

 Pros and Cons of CheapCaribbean.com